Had an issue with Bunnings? Get a real response.

 Bunnings Complaints FAQs

-The fastest way to submit a Bunnings complaint is online via their Contact Us form or by calling 1800 797 586.
-These methods typically trigger an acknowledgment within 24-48 hours.
-For urgent issues, going in-store to speak with a Store Manager directly can speed things up even more.
-Always include your receipt number, store location, and detailed issue description for the quickest response.
+The fastest way to submit a Bunnings complaint is online through their Contact Us form or by calling 1800 797 586, where you should receive confirmation that your issue has been received within 24-48 hours.
+For urgent issues, going in-store to speak with a Store Manager directly can help speed things up.
+Always include your receipt number, store location, and detailed issue description in your complaint for the quickest response.

 What can I expect after I lodge a complaint with Bunnings?

 After lodging your complaint, Bunnings usually acknowledges it within 48 hours and assigns a manager to investigate.
-Most issues are resolved within 10 business days.
-You'll typically receive updates by phone or email, and outcomes may include refunds, replacements, or service corrections depending on the case.
+Most issues are resolved within 10 business days, where you'll typically receive updates by phone or email.
+Outcomes might include refunds, replacements, or service fixes depending on the issue.

 What types of complaints does Bunnings deal with most often?

-Common Bunnings complaints include faulty products, overcharging, poor customer service, delays in delivery, and slow refunds.
+Common complaints Bunnings normally deal with include faulty products, overcharging, poor customer service, delays in delivery, and slow refunds.
 Customers also raise issues about tradespeople connected through Bunnings.
-Knowing what complaints are typical can help you frame yours clearly and improve your chances of quick resolution.

 What can I do if Bunnings doesn't resolve my complaint?

-If Bunnings doesn’t resolve your issue, you can escalate to a Store or Regional Manager, contact their head office, or lodge a formal complaint with NSW Fair Trading, the ACCC, or your local consumer tribunal.
-For trade-related issues, state Building Ombudsman services can help.
+If Bunnings doesn’t resolve your issue, there are a few ways you can escalate your complaint.
+You can bring the issue to the Store or Regional Manager, contact their head office, or lodge a formal complaint with NSW Fair Trading, the ACCC, or your local consumer tribunal.
+For trade related issues, the state Building Ombudsman services can help.

 You’ve done your part, now it’s time to hold Bunnings accountable.